Cetopsis candiru: Ecology

 Cetopsis candiru is a carnivorous fish and commonly described as a voracious feeder, making use of powerful jaw musculature and a nearly continuous cutting surface of the incisiform dentition.
 Their distribution overlaps with that of the related Cetopsis coecutiens and both species are known to simultaneously feed on the same bodies.
 They do however differ in the specifics of their behavior.
 Cetopsis candiru typically bite into carcasses and twist to create an entry into the body before proceeding to feed from the inside, where they may congregate in vast numbers during feeding frenzies.
 Due to these habits carcasses that were fed on by C. candiru oftentimes appear almost entirely skeletonized, but retain cartilage, eyeballs and tight skin.
 Cetopsis coecutiens on the other hand does not remain inside the body and instead will return to it multiple times, each time ripping away chunks of flesh.
 Both species leave similar circular bitemarks on bodies they scavenged on.
 They are opportunistic animals, feeding on the carcasses of animals that have drowned or otherwise died and fallen into the water.
 The role of these fish as important aquatic scavengers is highlighted by their prominent appearance in forensics around the Amazon, being well known to even feed on dead human bodies found in the various rivers of northern South America.

 At least one confirmed report tells of a single Cetopsis attacking a living child, although the exact culprit could not be determined between the two carnivorous species C. candiru and C. coecutiens.
 Other reports mention Cetopsis candiru feeding on live fish caught in gillnets or hooked by fishermen.

 Distribution

 Cetopsis candiru is known across large parts of the Amazon Basin.
 Specimens have been discovered in Brazil close to the Amazon River itself, the Rio Tocantins, the Rio Negro, the Rio Purus and the Rio Madeira among others.
-In Bolivia they occur in various tributaries to the Rio Madeirda such as the Rio Beni and in Peru they were recovered from the Rio Ucayali and other tributaries to the Amazon.
+In Bolivia they occur in various tributaries to the Rio Madeira such as the Rio Beni and in Peru they were recovered from the Rio Ucayali and other tributaries to the Amazon.
 Some scientists also report the presence of Cetopsis candiru from eastern Ecuador.